jinxedtw/web-diary/src/pages/privacy.md

 >We may collect the following types of information:

 >1.
 Automatically Collected Information: When you use our application, we may automatically collect some information, including but not limited to your device information, IP address, and operating logs.
 >2.
-Location Information: If you grant our application access to your location information, we may collect and store data about your location to provide related features, such as recording location information.
+Collect application performance data, such as crash logs and diagnostic information, to improve system stability and quality of service.
 >3.
-Mood and Weather Information: Our application may collect and store the mood status you input as well as related weather information to provide a richer user experience.
->4.
-Album Storage Permission: Our application may request permission to read album storage, allowing you to add photos or other media files to your notes or to-do lists.
+Album Storage Permission: Our application may request permission to read album storage, allowing you to add photos to your notes or to-do lists.

 >## Use of Information